andim/noisyopt/README.md

 Python library for optimization of noisy functions.

-Currently variants of the following algorithms are implemented:
+Currently the following algorithms are implemented:
-- pattern search with adaptive sampling
+- robust pattern search with adaptive sampling
-- simultaneous perturbation stochastic approximation
+- simultaneous perturbation stochastic approximation Both algorithms support bound constraints and do not require to explicitely calculate the gradient of the function.

-Optionally bound constraints on variables are possible.

 We do not attempt to find global optima -- look at [`scikit-optimize`](https://github.com/scikit-optimize/scikit-optimize) for Bayesian optimization algorithms aimed at finding global optima to noisy optimization problems.
 For optimizing functions that are not noisy take a look at [`scipy.optimize`](http://docs.scipy.org/doc/scipy/reference/optimize.html).